VNHarishKumar/GoalTracker/README.md

 - Bind mounts

-Gave the docker command of execurtion in Readme file available inside frontend folder
+Gave the docker command of execution in Readme file available inside frontend folder

+(or)

+You can use docker compose , you can see the step in docker-compose.yaml

+cmd to start: docker-compose up -d

+cmd to stop: docker-compose down

+Don't forget to delete Images and volumes after execution